ottopaulsen/node-red-contrib-power-saver/docs/changelog/README.md

 List the most significant changes, starting in version 1.0.9.

+## 3.2.1

+- Fix that may solve the problem with multiple outputs at the same time.

 ## 3.2.0

 - Config can be sent on input to strategy nodes together with price data, in the same message.